dylanlanigansmith/smith/README.md

 ![Picture of the first time it built on macOS](https://raw.githubusercontent.com/dylanlanigansmith/smith/main/docs/macos.png "The first time it ran on macOS")
 ![Bad Example of the lighting](https://raw.githubusercontent.com/dylanlanigansmith/smith/main/docs/newnewlighting.png "A boring example of the lighting, which will likely look completely different in a week")

+### Goals
+- Multi-Platform support [X]
+- Fully Editable, no hardcoding
+    - I don't know if I will get to the scripting language part
+        - for now goal is: defining some entity behaviour lambdas is the only coding needed to make a game
+    - Lighting, Map, Entities are all currently editable in the GUI
+- Even better lighting
+    - enough to make up for the 1993 renderer
+    - easy to implement once I find a lighting model that can be adapted for this atypical renderer
+- Fast [x]
+    - I had an issue with the frame rate going over 1000fps and exceeding my mouse polling rate
+    - continuing to design around multi-threading will be cruical as the engine gains complexity
+- Smart AI with editable behaviour
+    - so much fun to do, so hard to do without getting messy!
+- To actually make a game with it!
+    - ignore the occasional urge to rewrite this beast with polygons and more "1997" style
+    - make a short story driven FPS
+    - find an art style I can manage to pull off
+- After all these:
+    - simple P2P network shooter game
+        - then I can finally start Smith2 with polygons lol.

 ### Dependencies
 - Meson Buildsystem
     - the only C++ buildsystem that never gets in my way, and grows with a project easily